Characters of the Devil May Cry series: Sanctus

 Sanctus is the primary antagonist in Devil May Cry 4.
 The proclaimed Vicar of Sparda and general of the Holy Knights, he is regarded as one of the greatest spiritual leaders of the Order of the Sword.
-Sanctus was apparently killed by Dante at the beginning of the game, but in reality, Sanctus survived as he had himself infused with demonic essence in an ascension ceremony.
-Sanctus originally planned to use Dante to give life to the Savior, a colossus in Sparda's image housing collected demon essence.
-But he decides to use Nero after his righthand, Agnus, revealed the truth of the Order's actions.
-Sanctus takes matters into his own hands by having Agnus kidnap Kyrie to have the Savior absorb her so it can assimilate Nero.
-Sanctus then uses the Yamato to open the artificial Hellgates before merging into Savior to commence his plan to wipe out all demons and rule the world while projecting himself through an animated suit of armor.
-Dante manages to sabotage Sanctus's scheme before freeing Nero to rescue Kyrie while defeating a mental construct of Sanctus, Nero.
-He completely destroys him by using the Devil Bringer on the Savior.
-The character is voiced by Liam O'Brien in English with O'Brien also doing the motion capture for Sanctus, and Ikuya Sawaki in the Japanese version of Devil May Cry 4: Special Edition.
+Sanctus was apparently killed by Dante at the beginning of the game, but actually survived as he had himself infused with demonic essence in an ascension ceremony; occasionally appearing as a floating figure obscured by a suit of glowing plate armor.
+Sanctus originally planned to use Dante to give life to the Savior, a colossus in Sparda's image which housed collected demon essence.
+Later, he decides to use Nero as a part of the Savior after his close ally, Agnus, revealed the truth of the Order's actions to Nero.
+Sanctus takes matters into his own hands by having Agnus kidnap Kyrie to let the Savior absorb her so it can assimilate Nero.
+Sanctus then uses the Yamato to open the artificial Hellgates before merging into Savior to commence his plan to wipe out all demons and rule the world.
+Dante manages to sabotage Sanctus's scheme before freeing Nero and enabling him to rescue Kyrie, while defeating a mental construct of Sanctus.
+Ultimately, Nero completely destroys him by using the Devil Bringer to crush the Savior.
+The character is voiced by Liam O'Brien in English with O'Brien also performing the motion capture for Sanctus, and Ikuya Sawaki in the Japanese version of Devil May Cry 4: Special Edition.
 Yoshikawa designed him to become intimidating across the storyline.

 Agnus

 Agnus is the Order of Sparda's chief technology researcher and alchemist in Devil May Cry 4, developing demon-killing weapons for the Knights.
 An introverted workaholic with a habit of stuttering when stressed, Agnus rarely appears outside his office and very few in the cult know about him.
-It is later learned that he has been experimenting with the broken Yamato and created demon-based weapons like the Angelos, even turning himself into the insect-like Agnus Angelo before being killed by Dante when he attempts to keep him from the Yamato.
+It is later learned that he has been experimenting with the broken Yamato and created demon-based weapons like the Angelos, even turning himself into the insect-like Agnus Angelo before being killed by Dante when he attempts to stop him from reclaiming the Yamato.
 He is indirectly mentioned with contempt by his surviving daughter Nico in Devil May Cry 5.
 The character is voiced by T. J. Storm in English, and Yūya Uchida in Japanese version of Devil May Cry 4: Special Edition.